binaryedge/api-publicdoc/README.md

 <p align="center"><img src ="https://dl.dropboxusercontent.com/s/rk8m8jlf2z8ay5j/how%20to%20use%20api.png?dl=0: 200px;" /></p>

-Note: all requests are identified by Job ID are shown in the stream window
+Note: all requests are identified by Job ID and are shown in the stream window.